Chevrolet C/K (third generation): 1992 Dateline NBC report

 On November 17, 1992, Dateline NBC aired an investigative report titled "Waiting to Explode".
 Coinciding with federal investigations into the model line, Dateline focused on allegations on the third-generation C/K trucks exploding in side-impact collisions due to the design of the fuel tanks.
 As a central part of the episode, Dateline showed sample footage of a low-speed accident in which the fuel tank exploded.
 In what would become a controversy of its own, the program did not disclose that the accident was staged to optimize an explosion.

 During the 1992 report, a third-generation C/K caught fire in an 30 MPH side-impact test collision.
 Following subsequent investigation, the speed of the collision was found to be higher (approximately 40 MPH).
 After finding the charred wreckage of the tested GM pickups, GM investigators Failure Analysis Associates (FaAA, now Exponent) examined the fuel tanks of the vehicles; after X-ray examination, it was discovered that none of them had ruptured after collision.
 It was also found that to stage the explosion, NBC experts used model-rocket engines coupled with a leaking fuel cap to stage the explosion.
 After reviewing the video itself, smoke was found erupting underneath the truck a few frames before the collision; additionally, the subsequent fire lasted for only 15 seconds.

 Regardless of any increased risk of fire, the GM trucks had safety records in side-impact crashes statistically indistinguishable from their Ford and Dodge counterparts.
 The sidesaddle fuel tanks themselves were found to have a robust design highly resistant to crushing or crumpling from a side impact.
 Trucks equipped with these tanks met and exceeded the requirements of Federal Motor Vehicle Safety Standard No. 301.
 Studies showed that it would take about 4,000 side-impact crashes with such a truck to get one with fire, major injury, or fatality.

-On February 8, 1993, after announcing its anti-defamation/libel against NBC, GM conducted a highly publicized point-by-point rebuttal in the Product Exhibit Hall of the General Motors Building in Detroit that lasted nearly two hours.
+On February 8, 1993, after announcing its anti-defamation/libel lawsuit against NBC, GM conducted a highly publicized point-by-point rebuttal in the Product Exhibit Hall of the General Motors Building in Detroit that lasted nearly two hours.
 On February 10, 1993, GM settled with NBC, resulting in multiple NBC personnel losing their jobs.